 Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.

-Include: 2015 undergraduate class: all students who started at your institution as first- time only loans made to students who borrowed while enrolled at your institution.
+Include: 2017 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2016 and June 30, 2017.

+only loans made to students who borrowed

+while enrolled at your institution.